 The Association's focus on Open Science is also seen in its extensive efforts in providing input to the EU's research and innovation programmes.
 It is also linked to its work on "big deals" with scientific publishers and in influencing EU copyright reform.
-In 2018, EUA was again on the forefront of supporting and demonstrating how Open Science holds great promise in strengthening the competitiveness of the overall European science and research system.
-EUA actively supports universities in the transition to Open Science and addresses a broad range of issues including Open Access to research publications, text and data mining and big data.
-The Association's Expert Group on Science 2.0/Open Science (Annex 6) closely follows developments and guides EUA's work in this field.
+In 2018, EUA was again on the forefront of supporting and demonstrating how Open Science holds great promise in strengthening the competitiveness the university sector" (April).